-40. /configconvert <configuration name>Sets "file formats to convert plain text with" to the configuration with the given name.
+40. /configconvert <configuration name>Sets "file formats to convert to plain text" to the configuration with the given name.
 This configuration should have been previously defined in the File Selector section in the Preferences.
 Passing the empty string "" as the configuration name is the same as passing "(unused)", which is not the same as passing "None".